Semicolonstartingtexts/conversationhubstandards/standards.md

 Replay the last message… when given as a system command, lets the user notice the most recent message received complete with first name and last initial of the sender and timestamp down to the the minute of when the message was sent

 Reply with… and a message to reply with ending in send and a second or more of a pause after receiving a message sent through the system but thinking of either an aspect of the message or the person, sends a message to the sending user of the message received’s own self in the same way as the send a message to system command but with an updated timestamp for the reply’s sent time, but doesn’t send a message if the message end in or contain nevermind

+Set … messaging confirmation to/as… if starting a system command stacks the user on a unique preference for a custom send a message and reply with reserved system command confirmation, unstacking previously stacked confirmation preferences for a word or phrase to be used as the user specified’s confirmation for giving a system command by the user, or by a parent, legal guardian, either, for a user and the user is under 18 or by a user for which the user has the power of attorney of if the user is allowed to

 Sets System Commands